Multiple Choice Question on Systemic Mycoses

 e) Penicillium spp

-14) Which of the following pathogen is found in soil having high nitrogen content?
+14) Which of the following pathogen is found in soil with high nitrogen content?

 a) Histoplasma capsulatum